6. What is the processing time for L-1 visa?

 After signing all documents it could take two to four months to process a normal L-1 and one to three weeks to process an L-1 covered by an L-1 Blanket approval.

-7. What privileges do I enjoy on L-1 visa?
+7. Can I extend my stay on L-1 visa?

 Yes, you may apply for L-1 visa extension using Form I-129, and L Supplement.
 Extensions of two years at a time may be allowed until you have been in the U.S. for a total of seven years if you are a manager or executive, or for a total of five years if you are a Specialized knowledge employee.

 8. Is it possible to speed up the process of procuring an L-1 visa?

 Yes, the USCIS has instituted a program called Premium Processing.
 If the USCIS is paid an extra $1,000 on a separate check, the USCIS guarantees it will adjudicate the petition in 15 days or notify you if more evidence is needed.

 9. Who can qualify as L-1 Executive?

 Any person who has worked for a corporation or company for at least one year as Manager or Executive in the preceding three years may qualify as L-1 Executive.

 10. What is the definition of a Manager for L-1 visa purpose?